Dynamics of the anisotropic conformal Horava theory versus its kinetic-conformal formulation: Hamiltonian analysis of the anisotropic conformal theory

 where $\gamma$ is an arbitrary coupling constant, has conformal weight $-3$.
 Hence this potential is suitable to define an anisotropic conformal Ho\v{r}ava theory of the class we studied in the previous section.
 This potential depends both on the spatial metric $g_{ij}$ and the $a_i$ vector.
 Interestingly, $\mathcal{V}$ is of $z=3$ order, the minimal order required for the power-counting renormalizability of the Ho\v{r}ava theory in $3$ spatial dimensions.

-We specialize the formulae of the previous section to the case of the theory defined by the potential (\ref{confpotential}).
+We specialize the formulas of the previous section to the case of the theory defined by the potential (\ref{confpotential}).
 The action and the primary Hamiltonian of the model are given by

 The direct computation of the derivatives of the potential yields

 where the dot inside the operators means $\nabla(a\cdot) b = \nabla(ab)$.